What is a hosting plan?

 This will take you to a page with 3 options.
 For most small businesses, the StartUp Plan is adequate.
 You can get started here, and upgrade later if you find that you need more space.

-When you click on ‘Get Plan’, you’ll have an option to purchase a domain name, or specify the one that you have already registered.
-Check the ‘I already have a domain name’ option, and specify the one which you are going to use as your primary web address.
+When you click on ‘Get Started’ under your plan, you’ll have an option to purchase a domain name, or specify the one that you have already registered.
+If you already have a domain name registered somewhere else, click the ‘I already have a domain name’ option, and specify the one which you are going to use as your primary web address.
 Click ‘Proceed’.